 Mid-Columbia Libraries' digital resources can help you find and access books, eBooks, eAudiobooks and eMagazines; learn new skills; and perform scholarly or genealogical research.
 Most can be accessed from home or your personal devices using a Mid-Columbia Libraries card.

 Maintain and repair your vehicle with Chilton Library.
-This easy to use database provides exclusive photographs, diagnostics, step-by-step repair procedures, wiring diagrams, maintenance schedules, recalls, and more.
+This database provides exclusive photographs, diagnostics, step-by-step repair procedures, wiring diagrams, maintenance schedules, and more.

 Access and download nearly 50,000 titles on your computer, eReader, tablet, or smartphone via OverDrive.